PdxCodeGuild/Full-Stack-Day-Class/notes/front_end_problem_solving.md

 String together the input, transform, create, and modify steps for one action into a single function that usually take no arguments.
 Use intermediate variables to pipe all of the data and elements around inside the main function.

+Don't use jQuery here.

 Each main function should just perform _one action_.

 ## 6. Register
 _After_ you've written functions for every other section, then worry about events.
-Tell the browser to run your main functions when it sees the correct events on the correct elements.
+Tell the browser to run your main functions when it sees the correct events on _existing_ elements.

-You should _not have any event handling_ in any of the previous steps, other than event handler registration on new elements.
+Remember, this registration code is _only for initial elements_.
+This code gets run with the JS is parsed, elements that are added later won't be selected and won't have event handlers added.
+Add those in the "create" functions.